software-students-spring2025/1-specification-exercise-stars-and-lasers/README.md

 Frustrations:
 - Time tracker
-    - Emily said that she always forgets to stop her stopwatch, so her time data isn’t always accurate
+    - Emily said that she always forgets to stop her stopwatch, so her time data isn’t always accurate.
-    - Maybe automatic clock stopper that checks pace, when user stops walking/ running clock pauses/ stops
+    - Maybe an automatic clock stopper that checks pace, when user stops walking/ running clock pauses/ stops.
 - No pattern summary
-    - Emily would like to see her main trends summarized, maybe we could do a weekly summary
+    - Emily would like to see her main trends summarized, maybe we could do a weekly summary.
 - Don’t know places to run: Exploration (routes, sightseeing, places safe to run)
-    - For this one I’m thinking of something maybe like in Pokemon GO, where there’s points for landmarks & routes for users to walk on
+    - Something like in Pokemon GO, where there’s points for landmarks and routes for users to walk on.
-    - Maybe users can create & save their own routes
+    - Maybe users can create and save their own routes.
 - Improvement keeper
-    - See what goals/ achievements Emily has made over the years (ex: comparing her 2023 running with her 2024 running)
+    - See what goals/ achievements Emily has made over the years (ex: comparing her 2023 running with her 2024 running).
-    - Maybe we could have a function that sets goals and can be completed
+    - Maybe have a function that sets goals and can be completed.

 ## Product Vision Statement